catchorg/Catch2/docs/command-line.md

 <pre>-o, --out &lt;filename&gt;
 </pre>

-Use this option to send all output to a file.
-By default output is sent to stdout (note that uses of stdout and stderr *from within test cases* are redirected and included in the report - so even stderr will effectively end up on stdout).

-Using `-` as the filename sends the output to stdout.
+Use this option to send all output to a file, instead of stdout.
+You can use `-` as the filename to explicitly send the output to stdout (this is useful e.g. when using multiple reporters).

 > Support for `-` as the filename was introduced in Catch2 X.Y.Z

+Filenames starting with "%" (percent symbol) are reserved by Catch2 for meta purposes, e.g. using `%debug` as the filename opens stream that writes to platform specific debugging/logging mechanism.

+Catch2 currently recognizes 3 meta streams:

+* `%debug` - writes to platform specific debugging/logging output
+* `%stdout` - writes to stdout
+* `%stderr` - writes to stderr

+> Support for `%stdout` and `%stderr` was introduced in Catch2 X.Y.Z

 <a id="naming-a-test-run"></a>